-Cotton is usually our first option for fabric that is safe and comfortable.
+Cotton is usually my first option for fabric that is SAFE and COMFORTABLE.

-Organic cotton is mostly SIMILAR to typical cotton.
-Their only difference is how the cotton was grown and processed.
+Organic cotton is mostly SIMILAR to typical cotton; their only difference is HOW the cotton was grown and processed.
 Specifically, farmers refrain from using pesticides and genetically-engineered materials.

-You can trust that organic cotton is NOT LADEN with chemically treated dyes and only uses NATURAL synthesizers and fertilizers.
+You can trust that organic cotton farming is NOT LADEN with chemically treated dyes and only uses NATURAL synthesizers and fertilizers.

 Bamboo Clothes for Babies